Running a Recipe from Recipe Hub#

 result.losses # full per-step loss trajectory

-By convention, The recipes expects model from specific kind(s), eg OpenAI embedding model, Huggingface LM, etc. And input template that includes the input placeholder.
-And the required objective information for the recipe (eg a target response we optimize towards).
+By convention, each recipe expects a model of specific kind(s) (e.g. an OpenAI embedding model, a HuggingFace LM), an input template containing the trigger placeholder, and the objective information the recipe needs (e.g. a target response to optimize toward).
 However, recipes may vary in their api by design; intended for flexibility across new applications.

 Example Recipes#